mantidproject/mantid/docs/source/interfaces/drill.rst

    :align: center

 spreadsheet like table (1)
     This is the main part of the DrILL interface.
-One row represents one sample.
+Generally one row represents one sample measured at one or more distances (SANS) or angles (Reflectometry).
+There is no limit on the number of the different configurations.
     It is used to provide filenames and options to the reduction algorithm.

 tool buttons (2)